 Debbi McArthur – Owner/Founder

 I have been involved in dogs all my life and felt I always had a special connection with them.
 Before becoming a full time dog trainer, I trained and competed in obedience as well as conformation with many dogs receiving championships.
 It was exciting but I felt like there was something missing.
-There seemed to be a disconnect in the foundation of the relationship as a whole between the human and K9 from the dog’s perspective in day to day life outside of the show ring.
+I was seeing a disconnect in the foundation of the relationship as a whole between the human and K9 from the dog’s perspective in day to day life outside of the show ring.

 I saw so many families having struggles living with their dog “I can’t walk my dog – he pulls me on leash – I walk my dog at 4am when no one is around – he reacts to everything”, “he jumps up all the time – I can’t have people over – I’m feeling like a prisoner in my own home”, and I wanted to help.
 I knew if these owners didn’t get help their dog was going to end up being given away, dropped off at a shelter, or worse.
 The families loved their dog but just didn’t know what to do.